Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

-Joint prediction is inherently more complex due to the high dimensionality of the problem and the technical challenges it presents, such as handling sequences of observations with varying lengths.
-This may explain why most early HTP works~\citep{Trajectron++, Y-Net} have focused on marginal predictions and why the benchmarking and evaluation efforts have tended to mainly emphasize marginal metrics ($\text{minADE}_{k}$, $\text{minFDE}_{k}$, see Section~\ref{subsubsec:metrics}).
-Even in early HTP research, efforts were made to address joint predictive distributions.
-A notable example is SocialGAN~\citep{Gupta_2018}, which shares a single latent variable from a GAN's generator of across all agent trajectory decoders in a scene.
+Among the few early works addressing joint predictive distributions, a notable example is SocialGAN~\citep{Gupta_2018}, which shares a single latent variable from a GAN's generator across all agent trajectory decoders in a scene.
 Since then, more joint approaches have emerged.
-Most of them employ stochastic strategies that simultaneously infer individual latent variables for all agents~\citep{AgentFormer,GroupNet} and typically incorporate a coupling mechanism—such as graphs or pooling—to condition each latent posterior or prior distribution on the complete set of past and future trajectories.
+Most of them employ stochastic strategies that simultaneously infer individual latent variables for all agents~\citep{AgentFormer,GroupNet} and typically incorporate a coupling mechanism, such as graphs or pooling, to condition each latent posterior or prior distribution on the complete set of past and future trajectories.
 Note that even if the predictive model is designed to be able to produce samples from the joint predictive distribution, the loss function used to train the system may not necessarily evaluate the quality of the joint outputs; it is a motivation in recent works such as~\cite{weng2023joint} that applies simple modifications to the loss functions used in HTP to enforce the generation of better \emph{joint samples}.

-Finally, as we detail next, new metrics have recently been proposed to evaluate the quality of the prediction beyond the marginal predictive distributions~\citep{weng2023joint}.
+The choice between marginal and joint prediction involves a critical trade-off between computational scalability and scene-level consistency.
+Marginal modeling remains a pragmatic, scalable approach that aligns with standard benchmarks where evaluation is performed on a per-agent basis.
+However, its inherent inability to guarantee the absence of collisions or contradictory overlapping trajectories limits its reliability for safety-critical applications like autonomous navigation.
+Conversely, joint prediction directly tackles these inter-agent dependencies, offering a more realistic and physically plausible representation of crowd dynamics.
+Yet, this realism comes at the cost of high dimensionality, varying sequence lengths, and the need for significantly more complex coupling mechanisms and loss functions.
+This inevitable shift toward joint modeling renders purely individual evaluation metrics insufficient, underscoring the urgent need for new scene-aware evaluation methods capable of capturing the holistic quality of the predictions, a challenge we detail in the next section.